Luckykarter/html_to_pdf/README.md

-###Microservice that converts HTML template into PDF
+## Microservice Django application that converts HTML template into PDF

 To run:
 `docker-compose up --build`